 There are no minimum or maximum appearance requirements but the parties endeavor to provide a good cross section of games on all of the ESPN platforms for all member institutions.

-Q. Why would the Big 12 place games, especially big games, on a channel like ESPNU that only a few people receive at this time?
+Q. Why would the Big 12 place games, especially big games, on a channel like ESPNU or ESPNEWS that only some people receive at this time?

-A. ESPNU is now in more than 72 million homes and growing.
-We haven't found anybody who likes this answer yet, but there was a time when people complained about games being on ESPN and ESPN2.
+First, ESPNU and ESPNEWS are now in more than 74 million homes and growing and they are considered fully distributed national cable networks.
+Second, the 25-30 Conference games that were syndicated within the Big 12 states in previous years are all full national telecasts.
 The Big 12 is committed to helping build the ESPNU brand and distribution; we believe the Big 12 can help ESPNU grow not only in our region, but nationally.
-The growth of ESPNU will pay great dividends not only for Big 12 basketball but potentially other sports down the road.
-The 20 additional basketball games on ESPNU comes from the inventory of games that would have been on the Big 12 Network and provides additional national exposure albeit limiting the coverage in the Big 12 states (at this time).
+The growth of ESPNU and ESPNEWS will pay great dividends not only for Big 12 basketball but potentially other sports down the road.
+(ESPNEWS will reportedly carry around 50 live games produced exclusively for that network this year involving games from the Big 12, ACC and Big Ten.)

 Q. Will the Big 12 develop its own channel like several other conferences have?

 At this time, the membership is committed to its current partnerships with ABC/ESPN (football and men's basketball), FOX Sports (football and Olympic sports) and their own local packages.
 The Big 12 was the first conference in the country (as of January 1, 2008) to be guaranteed three days per week for men's basketball on ESPN and ESPN2.
 In addition, the commitment of games to ESPNU provides the Big 12 with a solid national platform for basketball.
 These factors and the strength of the school local packages currently satisfy the memberships exposure concern; but the Big 12 monitors the marketplace on a daily basis and will continue to evaluate the need for a dedicated channel.